AC-Storm-YT/Alphy-Public/README.md

 To access the Plugin Manager, click the **"Plugins"** button located at the bottom of the right sidebar.
 This menu allows you to browse, download, install, and update official plugins directly from the cloud with a single click.

 ### Official Plugin: Alphy Swapper
-The **Alphy Swapper** is an advanced, offline asset swapper that allows you to generate your own custom mods by swapping internal Rocket League `.upk` files.
+The **Alphy Swapper** is an advanced, asset swapper that allows you to generate your own custom mods by swapping internal Rocket League `.upk` files.

 Because it is a native plugin, it is fully automated:
 * **Zero Configuration:** It automatically pulls your game directory straight from Alphy's memory.
 You don't need to manually link any folders.